From the simple road stop and the vintage family entertainment venue that it used to be, Nut Tree is now all grown up with...

 If you take the time to walk the extensive grounds of the shopping center you will notice large blown up pictures of famous people who visited Nut Tree in its heyday.
 You’ll even find familiar faces like Richard Nixon and Bozo the Clown among the photos!

 Although not currently open to the public, Harbison House, the home that belonged to the original owners of the Nut Tree, Helen and Ed Powers, still stands behind the shopping center.
-Catch a glimpse of it from the breezeway between China Stix Kitchen and Jelly Belly, and watch for special events like the Annual Wine and Food Jubilee that are held at the Harbison Event Center, offering an up close view of Harbison House from the grounds.
+Catch a glimpse of it from the breezeway, and watch for special events like the Annual Wine and Food Jubilee that are held at the Harbison Event Center, offering an up close view of Harbison House from the grounds.

 Stop by the Visit Vacaville Visitors Center, across from the plaza and next to Premier Day Spa to stock up on Nut Tree and Vacaville souvenirs, grab a copy of the Inspiration Guide (complete with a visual timeline of Nut Tree history), and see some very special prints of the old Nut Tree on display in our offices.